lsst/cp_pipe/doc/lsst.cp.pipe/constructing-calibrations.rst

 Read Noise
 ==========

 Calibration construction and verification are sensitive to the read noise value listed in the ``camera`` camera geometry definition.
 Inaccurate values may trigger test failures that are spurious.
 Setting the ``isr:doEmpiricalReadNoise=True`` option during the bias processing (as the bias generally has very little signal other than noise) may be necessary to bootstrap a full set of calibrations from scratch.
-This option records the values measured in the log, and by analysing the results of many exposures, better estimates of the read noise can be generated.
+This option records the values measured in the log, and by analyzing the results of many exposures, better estimates of the read noise can be generated.

 .. _cp-pipe-biases: